Contractor License Tracking Software — Know the Moment a License Lapses

 No credit card · Free for your first 25 subs · First lookup in under 60 seconds

-In Texas, Florida, California, Washington, and Oregon, hiring an unlicensed sub can void your contract, expose you to project owner claims, and put your own license at risk.
-The problem is that verifying licenses manually almost always has gaps:
+In TX, FL, CA, WA, and OR, putting an unlicensed sub on a job site can void your contract, expose you to owner claims, and put your own license at risk.
+The problem isn't that GCs skip verification at hire — it's that no one re-checks after that.

 Search by name or license number